Everyone has heard Beyoncé Knowels' beloved 2006 hit, "Irreplaceable," but did you know that it was almost a country song?

 "If you listen to any country music, there's always a story, a depth story and it's always empowering or get your bags and leave or whatever case may be," Ne-Yo said.
 The truth of the matter, that's how country music is.
 So, I just basically did my version of how an R&B country western song would sound like in my opinion."

 After hearing the drum beats with the lyrics, they decided to give Beyoncé first dibs on the song, and the rest is history.
-The Houston native ended up as a co-songwriting for the hit, helping to finalize the melodies.
+The Houston native ended up getting songwriting credits for the hit, helping to finalize the melodies.
 It was released on the Destiny's Child alum's second solo studio album B'Day in 2006 and was her fourth number one hit.
-The song debuted on the Billboard Hot 100 as the album' second single, and after rapidly climbing to the top 10, ended up spending ten consecutive weeks at the top.
+The song debuted on the Billboard Hot 100 as the album's second single, and after rapidly climbing to the top 10, ended up spending ten consecutive weeks at the top.
 It was even nominated at the 2008 Grammy Awards for Record of the Year.

 What's next?
-Are we going to find out that Carrie Underwood almost recorded a Lady Gaga song?
+I am going to find out that Carrie Underwood almost recorded a Lady Gaga song?
 Luckily, we were able to get a country music twist on the song when Sugarland and Beyoncé teamed up for an incredible duet at the 2007 American Music Awards.
 Jennifer Nettles and Kristian Bush are amazing with their bluegrass opening, which gets perfectly complemented by Beyoncé's powerful vocals.